1. Keep it personal

 3. Use Persuasive ‘Power’ words!

-There are some words which just have impact.
+Tip number three is to use some words with real impact!
 Simple but powerful they really work.
 These ‘Power’ words include:

 These are words which encourage readers to engage with you.
 We all love things to be ‘free,’ and ‘easy!”
 Or they are words which encourage your readers to like you – a word of thanks always goes down well.
 See the full list here.